amithegde/AlgorithmsAndDataStructures/README.md

-Interview questions solved, All code is in C#
+Interview questions solved, code is in C#

 I Use [LinqPad][1] to get things going quickly.